 I regularly work with clients suffering from depression, and I can help you recover.
-A modern-day epidemic, and maybe a disease of a stressful world.
+Depression is a modern-day epidemic.
 19.7% of people in the UK, above the age of 16, show signs of depression or anxiety.
-That said, depression can be misdiagnosed.
-Some people are told they have depression and they don’t (they have a problem that looks like depression).
-Some people are told they don’t have depression and they do.
+Some people have both which is termed mixed anxiety and depression.
+Depression can be comorbid, not the main underlying problem.

 This page is one of several on my site highlighting some of the aspects of common problems, such as depression.